Murder of Rowan Ford

 2007 rape and murder of a young girl in Missouri, U.S.

 On November 3, 2007, in Stella, Missouri, United States, nine-year-old Rowan Damia Ford (April 11, 1998 – November 3, 2007) went missing from her house while she was sleeping in her bedroom.
-Six days after her disappearance, Ford's body was found in a cave at McDonald County, Missouri, and forensic reports showed that Ford was raped and strangled to death.
+Six days after her disappearance, Ford's body was found in a sinkhole in McDonald County, Missouri, and forensic reports showed that Ford was raped and strangled to death.

 Two suspects, Christopher Leroy Collings—a family friend of Ford—and David Wesley Spears, Ford's stepfather, were arrested and charged with raping and murdering Ford.
 Collings was found guilty of murder and sentenced to death in 2012 while Spears was sentenced to 11 years in prison for endangering the welfare of a child and covering up the crime.
 Collings was executed by lethal injection on December 3, 2024, at the Eastern Reception, Diagnostic and Correctional Center.

 Disappearance and death

 On November 3, 2007, in Stella, Missouri, nine-year-old Rowan Ford, then a fourth-grade student, was last seen at her home before she disappeared.
 Her mother Colleen Munson was unable to find her and hence, Ford was reported missing.
 The police, as well as the FBI, conducted a large-scale search for the girl, but Ford remained unfound.
 It was suspected by police investigators that foul play was involved in the girl's disappearance as the search dragged on.

-Six days after her disappearance, in a rural part of McDonald County, Missouri, Ford's body was found inside a cave.
+Six days after her disappearance, in a rural part of McDonald County, Missouri, Ford's body was found in a sinkhole.
 At the time of the discovery, Ford, who was covered with leaves and debris and in an advanced stage of decomposition, was nude from the waist down, wearing only one sock.
 Ford had a ligature mark around her neck and there were injuries on her vaginal area.
 An autopsy report found that Ford died due to strangulation, and the girl was raped prior to her death.

 Following police investigations, the police arrested two suspects.
 One of them was 25-year-old David Wesley Spears, who was Ford's stepfather, while the other was Spears's friend, 32-year-old Christopher Leroy Collings.
 Prior to the murder, Collings had previously lived with Ford's family for several months during the summer and fall of 2007.
 Collings slept in the basement, and Ford affectionately looked up to him as "Uncle Chris" and Collings grew fond of the girl.
 Collings eventually moved to his family's farm at Wheaton, Missouri in late October 2007, and dwelt in a travel trailer on the farm.
 According to Collings's brother at the time of his arrest, Collings was separated from his wife, with whom he had three children, all of whom resided in Arkansas with their mother.